regregex/OS126/README.md

 - Acornsoft's Graphics Extension ROM (GXR) 1.20 ignores all graphics commands, as it contains hard-coded internal references to OS 1.20 (it too can be [reassembled][7] to work with this OS).
+- Slogger's Tape to Challenger 3 ROM (T2C3) jumps to the hard-coded address of the OSBYTE handler in OS 1.20, and crashes after loading the first file of the tape program.
+(Patch &8F15 = `JMP &E79D`.)
 - Many software titles, especially games, decrypt themselves using the contents of the OS ROM as a key.
 These titles are incompatible with OS 1.26.